Remember Jewish Zwierzyniec

 In the early 1930s, the kehilla Board owned a synagogue, house of prayer, mikvah, cemetery, slaughterhouse, and a religious school.
 Szaja Grynberg was appointed rabbi of the kehilla of Zwierzyniec in 1929; Icek Krigszer became the synagogue caretaker (shames); Szmul Ber Nordman performed the role of shochet.
 A wealthy tradesman by the name of Jurfest was the owner of a sawmill operating in the town.
 Szlomo Holcberg operated a shoe store, tailor shops were owned by Lefler and Szmul Litwak; and Dawid, Srul and Berko Wagner (three brothers) ran a factory in nearby Rudka.

 Jews lived mainly in the central part of the town, known locally as ‘Little Palestine.’
 This is where the Jewish house of prayer was situated.
-Jozef Kerszman (1897 in Lublin - 1943), a noteable doctor, worked at the city hospital in Zwierzyniec before the war.
-In 1939, between 1,000 and 1,500 Jews lived in Zwierzyniec.
-Another 75 Jews lived in the nearby village of Rudka, near Tyszowce, Poland in Tomaszow Lubelski county.
+Jozef Kerszman (1897 in Lublin - 1943), a notable doctor, worked at the city hospital in Zwierzyniec before the war.
+In August 1939, some 2,050 Jews lived in Zwierzyniec and the neighboring village Rudka.

 THE HOLOCAUST IN ZWIERZYNIEC